shawnmflemingc/web-basics/exploredns.md

 ```
 nslookup www.flemingcollege.ca
 ```
-Replace `www.flemingcollege.ca` with any domain you're interested in.
+Try other lookups by replacing `www.flemingcollege.ca` with any domain you're interested in.
 This command performs a DNS lookup for the domain and returns the corresponding IP address.

 ### Step 3: Observe the Results
 The output will show the server used for the lookup and the IP address for the domain you queried.
 It might look something like this: